ti55987/lasenet/README.md

 This repository is the official implementation of [LaseNet: Latent Variable Sequence Identification for Cognitive Models with Neural Network Estimators](https://arxiv.org/abs/2406.14742)

+If you want to run the code in Google Colab, please check out the [colab example](https://colab.research.google.com/drive/1-5QmsZmqH2sl_Kt5Y8RXtwYMlS_LysgL?usp=sharing)

 ## Requirements